0xdod/blog-api-typescript-express/README.md

 ### Delete a post by slug or id

-`DELETE /v1/posts/:slugOrId`
-Replace ":slugOrId" with a valid slug or id.
+`DELETE /v1/posts/:slugOrId` (Replace ":slugOrId" with a valid slug or id.)

-Removes post from the database
+Authentication Required: Bearer Token